What is Rubber Duck Debugging and does it work?

 Posted on 20 February 2019 by Bradley Taylor

 As programmers, problem solving is a big part of the software development process.
 Frequently these problems are complicated enough that we need help, and in these moments it is tempting to turn to our co-workers for assistance.
 But there’s a better alternative: Rubber Duck Debugging.
+In software development, rubber duck debugging is a method of debugging code.

 The whole team can benefit from Rubber Duck Debugging